CHOOSING YOUR CARE PROVIDER

 The choice is up to you!
 Take the time to choose which type of maternity care provider best suits your needs – this can help you have a safe and satisfying birth experience!

 Obstetricians are trained medical doctors whose training includes an undergraduate degree, a medical degree, a 5-year obstetrics residency, and often a 1-2 year postgraduate fellowship in an area of subspecialty.
-They are fully trained to provide obstetrical care to both low- and high-risk pregnant women in their clinics and in the hospital setting.
+They are fully trained to provide obstetrical care to both low- and high-risk pregnant people in their clinics and in the hospital setting.
 They are trained surgeons and can perform C-sections.
 Obstetricians attend births at the hospital only.
 They will provide clinic-based post-partum care up to 6 weeks after birth.
 They do not provide care to the baby in the hospital or in the community (instead, this is often done by the family physician or pediatrician).
 Obstetricians are highly skilled specialists and are the most appropriate choice of care provider for women with high-risk pregnancies.

 A midwife's training involves a four-year undergraduate university training program, which they can begin after graduation from high school.
-A midwife is able to provide care to low-risk pregnant women at home, the hospital, and in clinic.
+A midwife is able to provide care to low-risk pregnant people at home, the hospital, and in clinic.
 They will also attend to the newborn for the first 6 weeks after birth.
 They are able to order some diagnostic tests and medications that fall within their scope of practice.
 They are able to collaborate with family physicians, obstetricians, anesthesiologists, and pediatricians to discuss or transfer care when issues arise that are beyond their scope of practice.
 Midwives are the only obstetrical care providers who are insured to attend home births.